iotaledger/tangle-utils-website/.github/CONTRIBUTING.md

 ### Before building a new feature

-Make sure to discuss the feature in the #goshimmer-discussion channel on [Discord](https://discord.iota.org/).
+Make sure to discuss the feature on [Discord](https://discord.iota.org/).

-Otherwise, your feature may not be approved at all.

 ### Building a new feature

 To build a new feature, check out a new branch based on the `master` branch, and be sure to consider the following:

-- If the feature has a public facing API, make sure to document it, using Godoc code comments
+- If the feature has a public facing API, make sure to document it, using JSDoc code comments
 </details>

 <br>